ChrisLawther/Testability/README.md

 It is recommended that code depend on the smallest set of functionality (i.e. it shouldn't 'depend on a `FileManagement` if `FileMovement` is all that is needed).
 This will reduce the amount of code required by alternative spy/stub/mock implementations.

-The standard `FileManager` is extended to conform to `FIleManagement`.
+The standard `FileManager` is extended to conform to `FileManagement`.
 At point of consumption, code may look something like this:

 ```swift
 struct ThingThatMovesFiles {